 Non-US citizens can get property in Miami through inheritance.
 They need to follow Florida’s laws and pay the required taxes, just like Americans do.
 Florida treats both US citizens and foreigners the same way when it comes to inheriting property.

-How Often Should I Review and Update My Miami Estate Plan?
+How Often Should I Review and Update My Miami Estate Planning Essentials?

 What Happens to My Miami Property if I Get Divorced?